aWildOtto/elgoog/README.md

 What we hope to see from submissions for the Rubey are impressive technological accomplishments applied to silly or trivial uses.
 Some examples and inspiration:

-A magic eight-ball program that, given a query, simulates a large network and runs a distributed consensus algorithm to arrive at its answer the echo command line tool, but each character is printed by a new Docker container Shazoom—an iPhone app that builds an Android virtual machine, installs Shazam on it, and then runs Shazam on the virtual machine
+* A magic eight-ball program that, given a query, simulates a large network and runs a distributed consensus algorithm to arrive at its answer
+* The echo command line tool, but each character is printed by a new Docker container
+* Shazoom—an iPhone app that builds an Android virtual machine, installs Shazam on it, and then runs Shazam on the virtual machine

 This is the perfect opportunity to try out your favourite solution that you don't have a problem for!
 If you are competing for this prize, come up with your idea quickly and run it by the organizers to make sure it has merit.

 ## How it works